This blog was updated on July 25, 2018. The blog previously misstated the number of families served by Durham Connects since 2008.

 Family Connects is based on Durham Connects, a program of the Center for Child and Family Health in Durham, NC.
 Durham Connects offers in-home nurse visit to all families with newborns within a specified community to provide information and referrals to social services based on the family’s individual needs.

 Two rigorous evaluations of Durham Connects showed that families with a newborn had some level of need for support, with 94 percent of families either receiving requested information during the home visit, receiving a referral to a community resource, or receiving immediate help for an emergency situation.
 Notably, compared to a control group, families of six-month-old children in Durham Connects felt more connected to their community, developed more positive parenting techniques, experienced less maternal anxiety and improved mental health, created a safer and higher quality home environment, and accessed less infant emergency medical care.
 Researchers found that every $1 spent on Durham Connects yielded a return on investment of $3 in reduced health care costs.
-Since 2008, more than 200,000 Durham-area families have benefited from Durham Connects.
+Since 2008, 15,000 Durham-area families have benefited from Durham Connects.

 Serving All Local Families on a Voluntary Basis